sandyavs/mealplanner-wiki/Test-cases-v2.md

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
-2. Check and make sure that on the header section there is a arrow key pointing downwards by default.
+2. Check and make sure that on the header section there is an arrow key pointing downwards by default.
 3. Click on the arrow key pointing downwards to expand the view to display description and add tag details.
-4. When the view is in expanded form as that of arrow turning upwards check the description input box is displayed and if its clickable.
+4. When the view is in expanded form as that of an arrow turning upwards check the description input box is displayed and if it's clickable.
-5. Check that whether the description input box accepts alphabets A-Z.
+5. Check whether the description input box accepts alphabets A-Z.
 6. Check whether the description input box accepts both upper and lower case alphabets.
-7. Check the maximum and minimum character length of description box.
+7. Check the maximum and minimum character length of the description box.
 8. Check whether the description box accepts numeric, special characters and symbols.
 9. Check to make sure that it is automatically saved in the database.
 10. Check whether the user is able to view the description, after the user gets logged out and sign-in again.